SkylineCommunications/dataminer-docs/connector-help/connector_help/Atlassian_Jira.md

 The **Advanced** button can be used to immediately set certain values in the JSON command and send the command to the Atlassian Jira interface.
 The syntax for the Advanced parameter must be **\<GUID\>\|\<Action\>(*CREATE* or *UPDATE*)\|field;value\|field n;value n\|.** The fields specified in this parameter will be added to the existing fields in the **Ticket Creation Table** and the command will be sent immediately.
 This parameter can for example be used in combination with an Automation script that **generates tickets automatically**.

-In range 3.0.0.x of the driver, the following features are added on this page:
+In range 3.0.0.x of the connector, the following features are added on this page:

 - The **Alarms** table to add the alarms that are being processed by operators.
 - The **Get Eligible Ticket** subpage to search incidents.